-When you develop Word solutions in Visual Studio, you interact with the Word object model.
+To develop Visual Studio Tools for Office solutions for Microsoft Office Word, you can interact with the Word object model.
 This object model consists of classes and interfaces that are provided in the primary interop assembly for Word, and are defined in the Microsoft.Office.Interop.Word namespace.

 The following illustration shows one view of these objects in the hierarchy of the Word object model.

-At first glance, objects appear to overlap.
+At first glance, there appears to be a lot of overlap.
 For example, the Document and Selection objects are both members of the Application object, but the Document object is also a member of the Selection object.
 Both the Document and Selection objects contain Bookmark and Range objects.
 The overlap exists because there are multiple ways you can access the same type of object.
 For example, you apply formatting to a Range object; but you may want to access the range of the current selection, of a particular paragraph, of a section, or of the entire document.